CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 First let's see how a production build works locally.
 Run `yarn build`.
 The files are written to a `dist` folder in your project.
 Open it and see static assets including HTML, JS, and CSS files.
 Due to the way the file paths work, you can't just open the HTML file in the browser, but they'll work when deployed to a server.

 There are many ways to deploy frontend apps.
 One easy one is services like Netlify that are set up to run your frontend build process for you.
 Netlify has a free Starter plan for individual users.
-You don't need to provide a credit card, but just keep an eye out for emails about approaching your limit of build minutes: if you go over the limit you'll need to pay for more minutes or your sites will be shut down.
+You don't need to provide a credit card, but just keep an eye out for emails about approaching your monthly limit of build minutes: if you go over the limit you'll need to pay for more minutes or your sites will be shut down.

 Create a Netlify account from [Netlify's Sign Up page](https://app.netlify.com/signup).
 Since we will need to give it access to GitHub anyway, it might make sense to sign up with your GitHub account.